9 Ways to Celebrate Día de los Muertos as a Nurse

 7. FaceTime or Call Family Members Far Away

-Because of COVID-19, not everyone can travel to be with family, especially if you're scheduled to work or work on a COVID-19 floor.
+Because of COVID-19 and the shortage of nurses, not everyone can travel to be with family, especially if you're scheduled to work.
 Ramirez reminds us that Muertos is not about the living.
 No matter where you are, anyone is able to pay respects and celebrate the memories of those whom they have lost.

 "Even if you cannot be physically with others who share your grief, a message, or FaceTime, or any call, is always going to be more than good enough," Ramirez says.